dominik-ilja/delta-desk-notes/Tasks/Backlog/Task - Remove Luke from all Delta Desk Items.md

 - [ ] Remove Luke from:
     - [ ] Remove Luke from admin on SendGrid
     - [ ] Remove Luke from Zoom
     - [ ] We currently have two Google Accounts.
 One is the corporate account and the other is under "support@deltadesk.com".
 There's things tied to the support account which Luke made.
 We need to make sure that is taken care of.
 Josh would like this done before he gets Luke's laptop.
-[Priority:: High]
         - [ ] Determine when Josh will be getting laptop

 ### Completed